bencheeorg/benchee/README.md

 The available options are the following (also documented in [hexdocs](https://hexdocs.pm/benchee/Benchee.Configuration.html#init/1)).

-* `warmup` - the time in seconds for which a benchmarking job should be run without measuring times before real measurements start.
+* `warmup` - the time in seconds for which a benchmarking job should be run without measuring times before "real" measurements start.
 This simulates a _"warm"_ running system.
 Defaults to 2.
-* `time` - the time in seconds for how long each individual benchmarking job should be run and measured.
+* `time` - the time in seconds for how long each individual benchmarking job should be run for measuring the execution times (run time performance).
 Defaults to 5.
 * `memory_time` - the time in seconds for how long [memory measurements](measuring-memory-consumption) should be conducted.
 Defaults to 0 (turned off).
 * `pre_check` - whether or not to run each job with each input - including all given before or after scenario or each hooks - before the benchmarks are measured to ensure that your code executes without error.
 This can save time while developing your suites.
 Defaults to `false`.
 * `inputs` - a map from descriptive input names to some different input, your benchmarking jobs will then be run with each of these inputs.
 For this to work your benchmarking function gets the current input passed in as an argument into the function.
 Defaults to `nil`, aka no input specified and functions are called without an argument.
 See [Inputs](#inputs).